mosco/graphknn/README.md

 # Interface

-The main functions are graphknn.algorithm1(W, mask, k) and graphknn.algorithm1(W, mask, k).
+The main functions are **graphknn.algorithm1(W, mask, k)** and **graphknn.algorithm2(W, mask, k)**.
-Both have the same interface but slightly different implementations.
-Algorithm 1 is simpler whereas algorithm 2 has tighter runtime guarantees.
+Both algorithms have the same interface with slightly different implementations.
+Algorithm 1 is simpler whereas Algorithm 2 has tighter runtime guarantees.

 We have seen cases where algorithm 1 is faster than algorithm 2 and vice versa, so try both on your data and choose the faster one.